How To

 1. Pagy::DEFAULT[:page_param] = :custom_param will be used as the global default

-2. pagy(scope, page_param: :custom_param) or Pagy.new(count:100, page_param: :custom_param) will be used for a single instance (overriding the global default)
+2. pagy(collection, page_param: :custom_param) or Pagy.new(count:100, page_param: :custom_param) will be used for a single instance (overriding the global default)

 You can also override the pagy_get_page if you need some special way to get the page number.